 Planned maintenance and testing of systems is very important in older buildings.
 Electrical systems can pose a great fire risk if they are not inspected and tested regularly.
 Many old buildings may have unknown voids and combustible materials, so fire can spread far more easily and therefore be more devastating.

-It's useful for whoever is to maintain the system, to have access to the Operation and Maintenance (O&M) manuals from when the installation was done.
-O&M manuals contain information such as the manufacturers’ maintenance requirements, details for replacements of components and any record or installation drawings.
+It's useful for whoever is maintaining the system, to have access to the Operation and Maintenance (O&M) manuals from when the installation was done.
+A good O&M manual will contain information on how to operate all the systems in a building, a parts list, detailed maintenance requirements, testing/commissioning certificates and record drawings.

 How frequently some items of plant are inspected is set by the need to comply with health and safety legislation.
+Health and safety legislation normally applies to work places where people are employed.
+Best practice, however, should be applied, where practical, to all locations such as large domestic accommodation; charitable institutions staffed by volunteers or some churches where clergy, who are ‘office holders’ rather than employees, are the only people working in the building.
 The following items will need to have appropriate inspection and testing undertaken and records kept to ensure that action cannot be taken by the Health and Safety Executive for non-compliance:

 - Fire alarm systems